HAPS Selection for Hybrid RF/FSO Satellite Networks: Numerical Results and Discussion

 \subsection{Impact of Wind Speed}

-We also investigate the OP for different wind speed levels at the GS considering one HAPS.
-For low, moderate and strong wind speed, $u_{H_JG}$ is set to $u_{H_JG}$ = 10 m/s, $u_{H_JG}$ = 21 m/s, and $u_{H_JG}$ = 30 m/s respectively for the FSO link between HAPS and GS.
-As we see in Fig. 8, increasing the wind speed leads to a displacement of the beams, and as the wind speed is directly related to the scintillation index it causes greater atmospheric turbulence and thus deteriorates the overall outage performance.
-Furthermore, at a lower wind speed $u_{H_JG}$ = 10 m/s, we can see a power gain compared to $u_{H_JG}$ = 30 m/s.
+We also investigate the outage performance for different wind speed levels at the GS {for $N$=1 and for $\mathcal{D}_{SH_j}$=0.1 m}.
+For low, moderate, and strong wind speed, $u_{H_JG}$ is set to $u_{H_JG}$ = 10 m/s, $u_{H_JG}$ = 21 m/s, and $u_{H_JG}$ = 30 m/s, respectively for the FSO link between HAPS and GS.
+As we see in Fig. \ref{fig:wind}, increasing {the wind velocity deteriorates the overall outage performance.
+This is due to the fact that increasing the wind speed level leads to a displacement of the beams, and as the wind speed is directly related to the scintillation index, it causes greater atmospheric turbulence.} Furthermore, at a lower wind speed $u_{H_JG}$ = 10 m/s, we can see a significant power gain compared to $u_{H_JG}$ = 30 m/s.